Test of Ovarian Reserve

 In some cases, we may need to carry out further investigations before starting treatment, such as women with irregular cycles, age more than 38 and are suspected to have low ovarian reserves, a full hormonal profile which includes Follicular Stimulation Hormone (FSH), Luteinising Hormone (LH) and Oestradiol levels are performed.

 The hysterosalpingogram (HSG) is a test for the fallopian tubes/ tubal patency and the endometrial cavity of the uterus.
 The HSG is usually scheduled between days 6 and 13 of the cycle - after bleeding and before ovulation.
 This test is usually performed in a radiology facility.
-About 25% of all infertility is due to a tubal Infertility.
+Many cases of infertility is due to a tubal Infertility.

 Surgical Test - Laparoscopic Reproductive Surgery